shahzaibkhan/html-task/week3-3.md

 To play, use this sample link: https://fiddle.jshell.net/shahzaib198/7v3psgo1/show/ Once you press run the text you will see that it will check for all the sample test and will prompt you.

 So the above 18 tasks are the ones i want you to look into, the ones who clears the most will get the most points and so on.

+For submission you will need to submit the JsFiddle link in the dashboard.